-Consumers demand more payment options than they did in 2019, before COVID-19.
-To provide the types of experiences their customers expect, merchants launched new processes, reengineered old ones—and turned to the channel for the payment solutions to make it happen.
+Consumers demand more payment options than they did before the COVID-19 pandemic.
+Customers are decidedly omnichannel, shopping, interacting with merchants, and paying in a variety of ways.
+To provide the types of experiences their customers expect, merchants launched new processes, reengineered old ones – and turned to the channel for the payment solutions to make it happen.

-Justin Zeigler, Director of Product at Datacap Systems, says, “The nationwide shutdown of person-to-person interaction pandemic forced an immediate transition to alternative payment methods.
+Justin Zeigler, Director of Product at Datacap Systems, says, “The pandemic forced an immediate transition to alternative payment methods.
 Virtually overnight, solution providers were scrambling to move commerce from traditional in-person payments to e-commerce alternatives.”

-Why COVID-19 Is the Start of a New Era for Payment Solutions Providers
+Why the Pandemic was the Start of a New Era for Payment Solutions Providers

 Zeigler anticipates that the widespread adoption of new payment processing services will continue.
 “Now that consumers have tasted the ambrosia that is frictionless payments, saved and automated ordering and integrated loyalty, many will expect this functionality as a baseline going forward,” he says.